vgurianov/srt/README.md

 	experiment3.py
 ```

-You can executed modules, for example in command line
+You can executed modules, for example, in command line

 cd HOME
 python experiment1.py